 What is Geospatial Analysis?

-Geospatial analysis involves the collection and examination of different types of data about places: geospatial data.
+It involves the collection and examination of different types of data about places: geospatial data, using geospatial and remote sensing software and other state-of-the-art technologies.

 Practitioners consider what happens in the world; they ask spatial questions (what happened here? why did it happen here? why does a feature occur in one place but not another?).
 Using combinations of data it is possible to find the best location for a landfill, an airport or a new restaurant; to predict which locations are at greatest risk during a hurricane storm surge; or to map the spread of a disease, analyzing how it spreads, where it is more prevalent, and what types of communities are most at risk.